Ontology Object Properties are Data Model Associative Entities – not Relationships

 Conventional object property to relationship mapping and transformation leads to loss of ontology semantics and data model defects.

-An ontology to data model transformation must at least provide the option to transform object properties into associative entities.
+An ontology-to-data model transformation must at least provide the option to transform object properties into associative entities.

-The FIBO Data Model is the optimal design, a Sr. Data Architect would create.
+The FIBO Data Model is the optimal design a Sr. Data Architect would create.

 Thanks for reading.
 You are welcome to email your questions or comment on LinkedIn: